acnelexh/Personal_Project_Yolov8/README.md

 8. Misc
 9. DontCare

+I used

-I used [fiftyone](https://github.com/voxel51/fiftyone) to convert the Kitti dataset to COCO format, and [kitti_for_yolo](https://github.com/oberger4711/kitti_for_yolo) to convert Kitti dataset to YOLO format.
+- [fiftyone](https://github.com/voxel51/fiftyone) to convert the Kitti dataset to COCO format
+- [kitti_for_yolo](https://github.com/oberger4711/kitti_for_yolo) to convert Kitti dataset to YOLO format.

+Since yolo and mmdetection require different dataset format